Updated: September 28, 2021; Original post: June 7, 2018

 - Assault against someone who reported a crime, an informant, or a witness.

-The court may also require the offender to pay restitution to the victim for his or her medical treatment, counseling, and property damages related to the crime.
+If you are convicted of an aggravated assault deadly weapon or serious bodily injury charge, the court may require you to pay restitution to the victim for his or her medical treatment, counseling, and property damages related to the crime.

 Fighting Aggravated Assault Charges